 - Contact information such as a home address, email address

 - Advertising ID

-Personal data is not just restricted to the name and surname but rather to online information associated with the identifier’s login details, devices, applications used, protocols, tools, internet services, and cookie identifiers.
+Personal data is restricted to the name, surname, and online information associated with the identifier’s login details, devices, applications used, protocols, tools, internet services, and cookie identifiers.